Open-source AI,served by the people.

 Requests land at the public mesh entry point and are routed to a peer that can serve the requested model — by capability, by load, by latency.

-Capacity is everywhere.
-ClosedMesh just uses it.
+Try the mesh →Capacity is everywhere.
+Senda just uses it.

 The mesh checks that a peer actually runs the model it advertises: each publishes a deterministic fingerprint and the network re-runs an unpredictable synthetic probe to compare.
 A peer can't claim a big model while quietly serving a smaller one.
 Real prompts are never replayed.